AriFordsham/GHCWiki/building/getting-the-sources.md

 Starting with GHC 7.10.1, you can simply clone a specific tag via:

 `git clone -b ghc-7.10.1-release --recursive git://git.haskell.org/ghc.git ghc-7.10.1`

+For 7.8 or earlier, follow the [legacy](building/getting-the-sources/legacy) instructions.

 ## Getting a GHC repository from GitHub